 This professional qualification is for those working in, or wishing to work within, electrical and electronic or mechanica lengineering.
 It is a day-release course which provides a nationally-recognised qualification that offers career progression for those already in employment.
 The qualification provides a thorough grounding in the key concepts and practical skills required by the sector with national recognition by employers.
-The course is delivered on a day-release basis over two years.

 At Level 4 students develop a broad knowledge and awareness of key aspects of the engineering sector through four core units , including one unit assessed by a Pearson-set assignment.
 The core units are: